Kevin Cash: Houston Astros

-On May 5, 2010, Cash was called up to the Astros to replace a struggling J. R. Towles.
-Cash appeared in 20 games with Houston, batting .204 (11-for-54) with two home runs and four RBIs.
+Before the 2010 season, Cash signed a minor league deal with the Houston Astros that included an invite to spring training.
+On May 5, Cash was called up to the Astros to replace a struggling J. R. Towles.
+He made his pitching debut on May 28 in a 15–6 blowout loss to the Cincinnati Reds.
+Cash allowed three hits and one run in the eight inning.
+He appeared in 20 games with Houston, batting .204 (11-for-54) with two home runs and four RBIs before he was designated for assignment on June 20.
+He was then outrighted to the minors.

 Boston Red Sox (second stint)

 On July 1, 2010, Cash was acquired by the Red Sox for infielder Ángel Sánchez, after Boston catcher Jason Varitek went on the disabled list.
 As the backup catcher for the Red Sox for part of the season, Cash appeared in 29 games, batting .133 (8-for-60) with one RBI.
+After the season, he was outrighted off the roster and became a free agent.

+Texas Rangers

-Cash finished the 2010 season with a combined .167 average (19-for-114) from his time with Houston and Boston.
-He refused a minor league assignment on October 12, and became a free agent.
-He signed a minor-league contract with the Texas Rangers on November 11, 2010, and played the entire 2011 season for their Triple-A affiliate, the Round Rock Express, appearing in 85 games and batting .244 in his final professional seasons as a player.
+He signed a minor-league contract with the Texas Rangers on November 11, 2010.
+Cash played the entire 2011 season for their Triple-A affiliate, the Round Rock Express, hitting .244 in 85 games.

-Playing career summary

-Cash appeared in a total of 246 major league games across parts of eight seasons, batting .183 with 12 home runs and 58 RBIs.
-While primarily a catcher (241 games) he also made four appearances as a third baseman, two appearances as a designated hitter, and pitched in one game.
-His pitching appearance was for Houston on May 28, 2010, when he pitched one inning against the Cincinnati Reds, allowing three hits and one run.
-Defensively, Cash had a .993 fielding percentage as a catcher.
-He was only ejected once as a player, coming on September 7, 2007, after an altercation between the Red Sox and the Baltimore Orioles.

-While Cash played for both the 2007 Red Sox and 2009 Yankees, teams that went on to win World Series, Cash was not on the postseason roster for either team; his only postseason appearances as a player came with the 2008 Red Sox.

-Including the minor leagues, Cash had a 12-year professional playing career.
-He appeared in 678 minor league games, during which he batted .245 with 74 home runs and 332 RBIs.
-Cash was notable for wearing his plastic catcher's cap forward (similar to how a field player wears a normal baseball cap) under his mask; normally, catchers will turn the cap around to provide stability for their mask.